U.S. Route 151: Madison metropolitan area

 The four US Highways run concurrently for about 3 mi to Park Street.
-At this interchange, US 14 turns south off the beltline towards Oregon, and US 151 turns north and into central Madison; US 151 passes Monona Bay to the west along South Park Street.
+At this interchange, US 14 turns south off the beltline towards Oregon, and US 151 turns north and into central Madison on South Park Street.
+It crosses the same railroad corridor and passes Monona Bay to the west along South Park Street.
 US 151 turns northeast onto West Washington Avenue for about 1500 ft then follows Proudfit Street and North Shore Drive—paralleling the Monona Bay shore—and turns north onto John Nolen Drive.
 The street passes under the Monona Terrace Convention Center as it passes to the south and east of downtown Madison.
 US 151 turns northwest onto South Blair Street for three city blocks to East Washington Avenue—where it turns northeast and follows East Washington Avenue, bisecting the Madison Isthmus, and leading out of the city to the east.
 The western terminus of WIS 30 meets US 151 about 3 mi northeast of the South Blair Street turn, and US 51 crosses US 151 1 mi further northeast.